 Repeat after me, you need rehab.
 ADDICTS NEED HELP.
 Say it loudly.
 And proudly.
-Rehabilitation centres such as Houghton House Addiction Recovery Centres offer exclusive treatment for addicts which sits on a level tucked between the intensity of inpatient medical care and the more independent level gained from outpatient treatment.
+Most rehabilitation centres offer exclusive treatment for addicts which sits on a level tucked between the intensity of inpatient medical care and the more independent level gained from outpatient treatment.

 What needs to be made very clear is that being actively involved in a formalised drug rehabilitation programme is a prerequisite and fundamental stepping stone if you will, for many people who are looking to find a way forward to recover from substance abuse.
 Unfortunately, there is a hitch.
 Although addicts need help, many avoid the formal care that a rehabilitation centre can offer.
 Instead, they will prefer to take on the dragon of addiction alone.
 Whilst this is a brave and noble idea heed this warning: Realistically it is almost overwhelmingly difficult, dare I say it, almost impossible to break free from the shackles of addiction without seeking out assistance – more so if the addiction has grown to a certain level.

 There are some unmistakable tell-tale signs which show that drug use has taken over and Pandora’s Box has been opened.
 You may want to start the journey of recovery by looking into a recovery programme if you recognise the following signs.
 And remember, you are not alone.
 Addicts need help and we can help you.